 PROVIDING training and self-development opportunities for members, including Climate Changemakers residential, Leadership Development Programme, Campaigning, Activism, and Public Speaking.

-We want to ensure that environmental and climate change efforts are just and represent minority ethnic groups by aiming for:
+We want to ensure that all climate mitigation and adaption efforts are just and representative of the needs and priorities of minority ethnic groups by aiming for:

 Representation